OrderFromChaos/cs_market/README.md

 # cs_market
 ```
-NOTE: The use of any of this code may violate the Steam TOS, as the TOS bans the use of botting to automate market processes.
+NOTE: The use of any of this code may violate the Steam TOS.
+```
+The TOS bans the use of botting to automate market processes.
 This was written as a code experiment to test my mettle on auto-browsing websites and pulling data from real sources.
 As such, probably avoid using your own account or buying anything while testing this repo.
-```

 The code here is split into three versions, each of which represent my progress on getting better at software design and various Python libraries.